 Buzz marketing is an approach that implies creating a funny, unique, and controversial advertising campaign or event and engaging influencers for its promotion.
-It’s aimed at evoking sensation and making people talk about a specific product.
-The technique helps a brand expand its reach, increase engagement, promote certain products or campaigns, establish a positive image, and save advertising costs.
+It's aimed at evoking a sensation and making people talk about a specific product.
+The technique helps brands expand their reach, increase engagement, promote certain products or campaigns, establish a positive image, and save costs.

-In this article, we’ll review the effectiveness of buzz marketing, its benefits, and examples, figure out how it works, and discuss the process of creating a campaign in more detail.
+In this article, we'll review the effectiveness of buzz marketing, its benefits, and examples, figure out how it works, and discuss the process of creating a buzz marketing campaign in more detail.

 Why is buzz marketing effective?

-Pay-per-click ads, email campaigns, paid ads on social media platforms and pre-roll videos on YouTube are less effective than word-of-mouth promotion.
-Since 92% of customers rely on friends’ recommendations, it can even be considered the most powerful way to promote products.
-This is the key reason for companies to implement buzz marketing.
+Pay-per-click ads, email campaigns, paid ads on social media platforms, and pre-roll videos on YouTube are less effective than word-of-mouth promotion.
+Since 92% of customers rely on friends' recommendations, it can even be considered the most powerful way to promote products, which is the key reason companies implement buzz marketing.

 This type of marketing relies on opinion leaders and their recommendations.
-The approach that implies creating a viral campaign, event, or product and causing sensation helps boost word-of-mouth promotion, make people talk about a certain product, and recommend it to their friends and family.
+This approach implies creating a viral campaign, event, or product and causing a sensation and helps boost word-of-mouth promotion, making people talk about a certain product and recommend it to their friends and family.

-Many companies consider the strategy for a reason.
-It’s time to find out the benefits you can reap after the successful implementation.
+Many companies consider this strategy for a reason.
+It's time to discover the benefits you can reap after successfully implementing a buzz marketing campaign.

 Benefits of Buzz Marketing

-Interesting, intriguing, eye-catching, unusual, hilarious are just a few words you can use to describe buzz marketing campaigns.
-They make people curious and excited, evoke certain emotions and interest in a promoted product.
+Gripping, intriguing, eye-catching, unusual, and hilarious are just a few words you can use to describe buzz marketing campaigns.
+They make people curious and excited and evoke certain emotions and interest in a promoted product.
 The technique is considered effective because it has proved to bring the following benefits to businesses:

 - high brand awareness;